-While sexual harassment usually involves members of the opposite sex, it also includes "same sex harassment," (i.e., males harassing males and females harassing females because of the recipient's sex).
+While sexual harassment may typically involve members of the opposite sex, it also includes "same sex harassment," (i.e., males harassing males and females harassing females because of the recipient's sex).

 Sexual harassment may be subtle or overt.
-Some behavior that is appropriate in a social setting is not appropriate in the workplace or in an academic environment.
-Regardless of the form it takes, verbal, non-verbal or physical, sexual harassment is inherently destructive, insulting and demeaning to the recipient and will not be tolerated at LMU.
+Some behavior that may be appropriate in a social setting is not appropriate in the workplace or in an academic environment.
+Regardless of the form it takes (verbal, non-verbal or physical), sexual harassment is inherently destructive, insulting and demeaning to the recipient and will not be tolerated at LMU.